liamhays/hpex/README.md

 the current local directory, and the right listbox (which is empty on startup) shows the files on the calculator when connected over Kermit.
 A statusbox sits at the bottom of the window.

+## Connecting to a calculator
+Place your HP calculator in Kermit server mode, configure HPex's serial port, and press Connect.
+HPex will fetch the current calculator directory and variables in that directory and list them in the right-hand listbox.

+**Important:** make sure your calculator is in translate mode 3.
+If it isn't, HPex will almost surely crash if there are any variables whose names use the HP 48's extended ASCII.

 ## Finding a serial port
 When you start HPex, it begins a search in `/dev` for potential serial